Top 10 Rental Business Profit Building Ideas

 8. Getting the Most Out of Your Rental Software Investment.
 You have likely spent thousands of dollars on your rental management software.
 Your rental software company may spend hundreds of thousands of dollars every year enhancing their programs.
 Many of these enhancements are free with a support plan; make sure you upgrade to the latest version.
 Other enhancements are available at reasonable prices.
 Make sure you are taking advantage of all the enhancements and add-ons that will help improve your efficiency and increase profit margins.
 It’s easy to determine. .
 Simply ask your sales rep to provide you with recommendations for your equipment rental business that will improve your efficiency and increase profitability.
 Then simply decide which ideas and recommendations make the most sense.

 9. Service What You Sell.
 Many tool/construction equipment rental operators sell new and/or used equipment like skid steers, power washers and lawn mowers.
 This equipment will need servicing.
 A good rental business idea to offset lower equipment rentals during the off season months and keep employees productively employed is to service what you sell.

 10. Capitalizing on Annual Events.
-Recently one of our large party clients sensed a major loss in lead times.
+Recently one of our large party clients sensed a major loss in booking lead times.
 We ran a special report on the time between initial bid and the confirmed reservation.
 Our report confirmed the loss, especially for $5000+ events.
 The average loss was 18 days from previous year.
 A Key insight was that most of the larger events were annual events.
 We concluded that the following rental business ideas would help guarantee retention of the event and encourage earlier confirmation, thus increasing profit margins: